alestic/abc/README.md

 - Smarter prompts
 - LLM evaluation of generated command
 - Warn of dangerous commands and require comment character to be removed
+- Comment out any response that is not a shell command
 - "please think about it step-by-step within 'thinking' tags"
 - Use request history and generated commands as context for conversation